Mobile users:

 If your car's engine has a timing chain and the oil is changed on a regularly,

-the timing chain should last 100,000 miles or more
+ming chain should last 100,000 miles or more unless there

 is a specific problem.